Position2/jQuery-Inline-Popup/README.md

 # jQuery-Inline-Popup

-A jQuery Plugin to show content within inline.
+A jQuery Plugin to show content/image within inline.

 InlinePopup is a simplified jquery plugin to achieve expanding preview as like Google Image.